valzi/villagefolk/docs/Death_Dismemberment.md

-## Death and Dismemberment (Goblin Punch Version 26)
+# Death and Dismemberment
+(Goblin Punch Version 26)

-When you take damage in excess of your HP, you roll on the Death Table.
-Roll d20 + excess damage and look up the result on the table.
+When have 0 HP, roll d20 + excess damage and look up the result on the table.

 Natural 1 = Regain 1d6 HP.
 Gain a cool scar.

 5 or less = Prone and Disarmed.

 6-15 = Knocked Out.
 Beaten for 1 day.

 16-25 = Dying.
 Beaten for 1 day.
 Gain an ugly scar.

 26+ = Dead

 **Magical Healing**